The scheme below is an overview of how ICOS Sweden is organized.

 ICOS Sweden is a national research infrastructure, financed by the Swedish Research Council under grant No. 2019-00205 and the consortium partners: Lund University (host), University of Gothenburg, Uppsala University, Swedish University of Agricultural Sciences, Swedish Meteorological and Hydrological Institute and Polar Research Secretariat.
 It is the Swedish node of the international body ICOS RI.

-The present ICOS Sweden Steering Group members have been appointed by the Lund University Vice-Chancellor in agreement with the Swedish Research Council and the Consortium Partners.
+The present ICOS Sweden Steering Committee members have been appointed by the Lund University Vice-Chancellor in agreement with the Swedish Research Council and the Consortium Partners.
 The members are:

 - Hannele Hakola, (Chair; Finnish Meteorological Institute)